BenSchwartz96/meet/README.md

 - **Scenario 1: WHEN USER HASN'T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER**

-  - `Given` user has searched for a city
+  - `Given` the user boots up the app
   - `When` events list is displayed
   - `Then` the app will display 32 events by default

 - **Scenario 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE**

   - `Given` the events list is rendered
-  - `When` the user clicks on an options/settings wheel
+  - `When` the user changes the 'number of events' input field
-  - `Then` they can change the number of events that will be displayed
+  - `Then` the number of events rendered in the event list will change accordingly

   ***